cressie176/util-haven-projections/README.md

 - Provides an explicit, validated data format
 - Provides "good enough" consistency via future effective dates
 - Provides version management through semver
-- Discourages large refdata sets
+- Discourages accidental bundling of large data sets
 - Reference data can be used in tests
-- Can be extended for non Node.js applications
+- Can be extended for non Node.js consumers

 ### Cons